Isabella Whitworth

 Contributor to Dyeing Now: Contemporary Makers Celebrate Ethel Mairet’s Legacy, initially an exhibition involving international dyers who recreated many of the recipes in Mairet’s 1916 A Book on Vegetable Dyes.
 Now a publication available from Ditchling Museum of Art and Craft

-Chapter entitled Cloth Dyes and Dyeing co-authored with Jenny Balfour Paul for Cloth book of an Exeter wool merchant, 1763-1765, edited by Todd Gray for for Devon and Cornwall Record Society; published by Boydell & Brewer, February 2021
+Chapter Cloth Dyes and Dyeing co-authored with Jenny Balfour Paul for Cloth book of an Exeter Wool Merchant, 1763-1765, edited by Todd Gray for for Devon and Cornwall Record Society; published by Boydell & Brewer, February 2021

 Chapter on eighteenth century dyeing for Bluestockings co-edited by Kate Davies and Nicole Pohl, published by KDD & Co, 2021